PrepTest 73, Logical Reasoning 2, Question 11

 Summary

-• The conclusion often begins in the middle of the argument, necessitating analysis of preceding statements to understand its context.
+- The conclusion might be located in the middle of the argument, necessitating analysis of preceding and succeeding statements to fully grasp its context.

 Chapters